DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 - EPUBs can be created from scratch, with any text editor, simply by creating some HTML files and the required metadata files, and placing all these files inside specific folders.
 - EPUBs can also be exported from InDesign projects, provided the workflow within InDesign was done in a highly structured way, and preferably using the very latest version of the software.
 - The Open Source command-line program Pandoc is a powerful tool for converting various types of text-based files into EPUB.
 However, the quality of the converted document is highly dependent on the degree to which the markup of the input file is well-structured.
-- The Open Source software Calibre, which features a graphical user interface, can alternatively be used for document conversion and editing.
+- The Open Source software Calibre, which features a graphical user interface (GUI), can alternatively be used for document conversion and editing.
 </div>

 Making an EPUB doesn't have to be a complicated process.
 Since the EPUB standard is open and based on HTML (the same standard used for designing web pages), there's an increasingly large number of ways of converting and exporting different types of source file formats to EPUB.
 For very simple publications, it may be possible to use a software tool that directly converts your document to EPUB.
 However, before exploring in detail any of these do-it-yourself tools, we will first explain what an EPUB contains, how it works, and how to make one from scratch.